way213/Image-Super-Resolution-Deep-Learning/README.md

 This would create a model that was trained while using the original archeticture with an upscale_factor of 2.
 For each case, we will re-train the model on the same dataset, and identify the runtime and accuracy.

-## After creating every possible model conbination, we are now ready to validate the models.
+## After creating every possible model conbination, we are now ready to validate the models:

 "validate.py" will be ran and the model will be validated based on what the variable "validate_data" is referencing, please note to apply this change "mode = valid", when running "validate.py".